ByteInternet/drf-oidc-auth/README.md

 ## User authentication

 By default, this plugin does not authenticate a user.
 As long as the token itself is validated succesfully, it will be a success.
 This will cause problems if your permission classes require a user to be authenticated, or your API in general requires a User to be authenticated.
-In order to authenticate a user, a custom function can be defined in the
+In order to authenticate a user, a custom function can be defined in the `OIDC_RESOLVE_USER_FUNCTION` setting.
-`OIDC_RESOLVE_USER_FUNCTION` setting.
 An example can look like this:

 ```
+from django.contrib.auth import get_user_model
+from rest_framework.exceptions import AuthenticationFailed

 def get_user_by_id(request, id_token)
     User = get_user_model()
     try: